28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 28. Denny's

 Skipping the overrated Grand Slam doesn't solve all the problems with Denny's breakfast menu as the rest of it is equally blah.
 From its Belgian waffles to its toast and hash browns, it's amazing how this restaurant has been able to remove the joy from even the most basic of breakfast items.
-It's probably best you go somewhere else for breakfast, since if you dine at Denny's you're due for disappointment, unless it brings back the cheesy Eggs in a Basket (originally introduced as Hobbit Holes) that were by far the best thing Denny's had to offer at any time of day.
-This delicious dish is no longer on the menu and we're still pretty bummed.
-Bring those back, Denny's, and all is forgiven ...
+It's probably best you go somewhere else for breakfast since if you dine at Denny's, you're due for disappointment unless it brings back the cheesy Eggs in a Basket (originally introduced as Hobbit Holes) that were by far the best thing Denny's had to offer at any time of day.
+This delicious dish is no longer on the menu, and we're still pretty bummed.
+Bring those back, Denny's, and all is forgiven.
 Well, you'll at least move up a few places on the list.

 27. Tim Horton's

 Some blame Tim Hortons' downfall on the fact the chain was taken over by Burger King, but whatever the reason may be, even Canadians are feeling disappointed with their former favorite.
-Even if you loved Tim Hortons in the past, going there today may be something you'll regret.
-The glory years of this chain are in the rearview mirror and they aren't coming back anytime soon.
+If you loved Tim Hortons in the past, going there today may be something you'll regret.
+The glory years of this chain are in the rearview mirror, and they aren't coming back anytime soon.
 If coffee and a donut is your idea of breakfast, there are much better fast-food coffee chains from which to choose.

 26. The Original Pancake House